20 Tops Tips For Selling To Schools This Academic Year

 16. Manage the project and the account

 Schools are, unless you’re working with independents - public sector organisations and as such are process-driven and have themes of accountability and structure.
 They’ll expect clear timescales, expectations and specifications and they’ll expect regular updates, possibly in a standardised form.
 Don’t take this requirement for information, meetings and action points as anything other than necessary.
-The decision maker you will be working with will have expectations on them from their management and they’ll be accountable for the project.
+The decision maker you will be working with will have expectations on them from their management and stakeholders and they’ll be accountable for the project.
 Feeding them relevant, succinct information will greatly help their job and in turn improve your relationship with them.
 Public sector clients can feel demanding when compared to their private sector colleagues, but once you have a system of providing them information and know what to provide each time, life will become much easier.

 17. Remember - Schools don't buy your products & services but people in schools do

 Whatever you’re doing, remember the user.
-Education organisations have a number of different audiences and users, each with varied demographics, expectations and wants.
+Education organisations have a number of different audiences and users, each with varied demographics, expectations and needs.
 Understanding these and how they’re segmented is key to delivering a great end-user experience.
 It's essential to see past a school as just an organisation but instead focus on building relationships with the individuals who are making the financial decisions within each school.

 18. Develop a diverse marketing mix